- How many applicants are admitted each year?

 - I am a Christian interested in your program.
 Are all your faculty and students Christians?

 - How can I get a better feel for the Saint Mary's culture?

 How many applicants are admitted each year?

 We admit no more than eight new students in each genre (creative nonfiction, fiction, and poetry) every year.
-The program is cohort based with no more than sixteen students in each genre.
+The program is a full-time and cohort based with no more than sixteen students in each genre.

 Is your application deadline hard and fast?

 Yes, the priority application deadline for fall admission is December 10.
 If you apply by this date you will waive your $50 application fee.